benjaminsmith-spec/ELK-stack-Docker-Home-Lab/README.md

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running
+      - This is your Containerization Engine that will allocate resouces and isolate the containers from your host
+  > **Note:** Docker desktop requires you install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), and requires Virtualization features be enabled on the host
 - At least **4 GB of RAM** allocated to Docker
 - PowerShell (Windows) or Terminal (macOS/Linux)
+      - This is the interface where you will primarily interact with the Docker Engine and your containers

 ---